awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-security.md

 + Use AWS encryption solutions, along with all default security controls within AWS services\.
 + Use advanced managed security services such as Amazon Macie, which assists in discovering and securing personal data that is stored in Amazon S3\.

-We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free\-form fields or metadata, such as function names and tags\.
+We strongly recommend that you do not put sensitive identifying information, such as your customers' account numbers, into free\-form fields or metadata, such as function names and tags\.
 Any data that you enter into metadata might get picked up for inclusion in diagnostic logs\.
 When you provide a URL to an external server, don't include credential information in the URL to validate your request to that server\.

 For more information about data protection, see the [AWS Shared Responsibility Model and GDPR](http://aws.amazon.com/blogs/security/the-aws-shared-responsibility-model-and-gdpr/) blog post on the *AWS Security Blog*\.